2026

 CPI is on the journey of learning and applying Nonviolent Communication, New Emotions Mapping and other tools that help effective group synergies with its courses.

 Flexibility.
-The course starts in March, though you can join at any point in the course, providing there is space.
+The PDC starts in March, though you can join at any point in the course, providing there is space.
 Modules 1-8 will need to be completed before moving onto the design project & presentation that leads to the certification.

 Food.
 We will provide morning and afternoon teas and snacks.
 Lunches are generally potluck style, provided and shared by participants, though you are not expected to share food, especially those with specific food requirements.
 We do cater for vegetarian, vegan and gluten-free diets.
 Please let us know your requirements.